LivingDemonness28/alx-low_level_programming/0x14-bit_manipulation/README.md

             <h2><a href="https://github.com/LivingDemonness28/alx-low_level_programming/blob/master/0x14-bit_manipulation/4-clear_bit.c" target="_blank">4-clear_bit.c</a></h2>
         </td>
         <td>
-            <p>WWrite a function that sets the value of a bit to 0 at a given index.</p>
+            <p>Write a function that sets the value of a bit to 0 at a given index.</p>
             <ul>
                 <li>Prototype: int clear_bit(unsigned long int *n, unsigned int index);</li>
                 <li>where index is the index, starting from 0 of the bit you want to set</li>